-- a) What is the difference in average reading scores between the two methods? - b) Conduct a test to determine whether the new method is better than the standard method.
+- a) What is the difference in average reading scores between the two methods? - b) Conduct a test to determine whether the new method is different from (and in fact better than) the standard method.

 The lifetimes (in years) of ten automobile batteries of a particular brand are: